QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step7/README.md

 ## Next Steps

-- Proceed to Step 8 to explain how the same page uses CSS-only micro-visuals (bars, progress indicators) without chart libraries.
+- Proceed to Step 8 to polish the visuals (micro-bars, gradients, responsive tweaks) without reworking the logic.

 ## Code Structure

 - `ExampleBase` handles completion tracking and JS enhancements.
-- The tutorial page highlights markup excerpts for premium cards, traffic sources, and admin totals, plus the `AnalyticsBase` helper class.
+- The tutorial page highlights the exact sections you paste: the paid/locked block that replaces the Step 6 placeholder, the admin summary grid appended below the KPIs, and the helper members you add to `AnalyticsBase`.

 ## Common Issues & Solutions